manuel-morales-a/PBSP_PDFs_newphysics/README.md

 cp -r files_for_theory/* /path/to/miniconda3/envs/contamination-dev/share/NNPDF/data/theory_num/.
 ```

-where theory_num is the appropriate theory you would like to work with (e.g. theory_53, theory_200).
+where `theory_num` is the appropriate theory you would like to work with (e.g. theory_53, theory_200) and `contamination-dev` is the name of the conda environment of your NNPDF4.0 installation.

 You will also need to copy and paste the filters.yaml file to the correct location, via:

 ```
 cp filters.yaml /path/to/nnpdf/installation/nnpdf/validphys2/src/validphys/cuts/.
 ```

 ### Launching contaminated fits
-The code for launching contaminated fits is contained in the fitting_code folder.
-Running the code follows the standard NNPDF pipeline, with a small modification in the first step.
+The code for launching contaminated fits is contained in the `code` folder.
+Running the code follows the standard NNPDF pipeline (which can be found [here](https://docs.nnpdf.science/tutorials/run-fit.html)), with a small modification in the first step.

 Instead of running vp-setupfit on a runcard first, you should run: